 While many nations celebrated May 8th as VE Day (Victory in Europe Day), the day was used to remember the few members of the German Resistance who fought against the Nazis.

-Recently in 2020, it was declared that May 8th would become a German National Holiday celebrating the fall of Nazism, mirroring the old East German Victory Day holiday.
+In 2020, it was declared that May 8th would become a German National Holiday celebrating the fall of Nazism, mirroring the old East German Victory Day holiday.
+As for celebrating the war itself?
+No. Not even close.

 Do they teach WW1 in Germany?